xkeshav/color-collector/README.md

 - [ ] media query selector name need to append media in variable name
 - [x] skip existing `:root {}` while parsing the css file.
 - [x] capture unicode selector such as 🎵
 - [x] option to create separate file for collected color variables
+- [x] new file create parallel to open file whether it is on same workspace or different or just file opened.
 - [.] scss file support (work partially, haven't checked for complex but simple scss file works)

 ## Release Notes